Performances with Johanna Chemnitz

 Currently Johanna is touring the world widely as a dancer in Mette Ingvartsens works 7 Pleasures and To come (extended).
 More information about the pieces as well as touring dates you can find at www.metteingvartsen.net

-Johanna also dances in Margrét Sara Gudjónsdóttirs new work Conspiracy Ceremony - Hypersonic States.
+Johanna also dances in and tours Margrét Sara Gudjónsdóttirs works Conspiracy Ceremony - Hypersonic States and Pervasive Magnetic Stimuli.

 More infos and touring dates here: www.msgudjonsdottir.com

 Johannas most recent creation is the performance lecture Reflections on the Performance of Rage and Femininity which has for the first time been presented within Dansehallerne Copenhagens serie Choreography in Action at Kunsthal Charlottenborg in November 2019.
 In 2017, she has been creating a choreography for Henrik Vibskovs fashion show The Five O´Clock Leg Alignment which has been presented in Paris (FR) and Copenhagen (DK). »link